danieladams456/vConnect-client/README.md

   19. Enter the port number of the database server to be using to connect, and click the OK Button.
 (Port 80)
   20. Click the Start Button.

-If Configured correct, the Polling status will read "Polling", and the Server Status will "Connected" if the laptop currently has internet access.
+If Configured correctly, the Polling status will read "Polling", and the Server Status will "Connected" if the laptop currently has internet access.

 NOTE: This installation process must be repeated if you wish to use a different OBDLink LX module/laptop pair.
 However, once you successfully complete this installation process for a OBDLink LX module/laptop pair, you can switch vehicles simply by inserting the OBDLink LX module into another vehicle's OBDII port.